numtide/system-manager/documentation/docs/reference-guide.md

 ## Full Example: Installing Nginx

 Here's a .nix file that installs and configures nginx as a system service.
 Note that this version only supports HTTP and not HTTPS; later we provide an example that includes HTTPS.

+!!!
+Tip
+    This is simply an example to help you learn how to use System Manager.
+The usual way to install nginx under Nix is to use the [nginx package](https://search.nixos.org/packages?channel=25.11&show=nginx&query=nginx).

 ```nix
 { lib, pkgs, ... }: